josephg/egwalker-paper/reg-text.typ

 == Editing traces

-As there is no existing benchmark for collaborative text editing, we collected a set of editing traces from real documents.
+As there is no established benchmark for collaborative text editing, we collected a set of editing traces from real documents.
 #if anonymous {
   [All code and data used in our benchmarks is available for anybody to reproduce.#footnote[TODO: anonymised link to download]]
 } else {
   [We have made these traces freely available on GitHub @editing-traces.]
 }
-For this evaluation we replay seven traces, which fall in three categories:
+For this evaluation we use seven traces, which fall into three categories:

 / Sequential Traces: (S1, S2, S3): One author, or multiple authors taking turns (no concurrency).
 / Concurrent Traces: (C1, C2): Multiple users concurrently editing the same document with $approx$1 second latency.
 Many short-lived branches with frequent merges.